thekwitt/supabase-automated-self-host/readme.md

 By default, Supabase api routes don't have any rate-limits on the self hosted instance.
 You can easily rate-limit api routes using caddy server by following the steps [HERE](https://github.com/singh-inder/supabase-automated-self-host/discussions/19)

+## supabase-automated-self-host vs. coolify: Key Differences

+- Coolify needs at least 2 GB RAM and 30 GB of disk space.
+Supabase itself only needs 1 GB ram and 25 GB disk space to start.

+- With coolify, you're only getting basic username password auth.
+No 2FA.

+- Coolify relies on Kong API Gateway by default, without a separate reverse proxy.
+This project configures Caddy as a reverse proxy, allowing easy rate-limiting.
+Support for multiple reverse proxies is also planned.

+- This script is definitely going to be faster than setting up through Coolify.

+- Personal bias here, I can't stand GUIs.
+With this, you get full control from the terminal, no clicking around, just a script that gets it done.

 ## Where to ask for help?

 - Open a new issue